nagro2/linux-kernel-mod-tutorial-fix/README.md

 This was due to unregister_chrdev being changed to type void in later kernels.
 Changed to void type in the example and it now compiles properly.
 Full corrected example is listed here.

+Caution: this file contains a Linux kernel mod.
+Kernel mods can result in catastrophic consequences if not implemented properly.
+Procced with extreme caution.